Short URL for this page:

 After the close of the battles for the Weldon Railroad, Lee returned to Chaffin's Bluff.
 Neither to his staff nor to the other soldiers he met on his daily rounds did he disclose any of the deep concern he must have felt.
 He had been a bit irritable at headquarters, where his staff had now been reduced to three,1 but on the lines he was as cheerful as ever and seemed in good health and spirits.2 One day, during the operations on the north side of the James, he was standing on the steps of the Libby house when he saw a small and very fat dog come wandering around the corner of the building.
 His risibles were stirred.
 Turning to Colonel Thomas H. Carter's courier, Percy Hawes, a youngster whose scant hundred pounds covered the heart of a lion, he said in his gravely jesting voice, "Percy, don't you think he would make good soup?"3 During the same engagements, he guyed Colonel Carter with great satisfaction because he encountered that intrepid officer's body-servant going to the rear with much equipment and jangling utensils of cookery, having served the colonel his breakfast on the line.4 It was about this time also, when he was in an exposed position, under hot shell-fire, that Lee found an excuse for sending his companions to shelter and then stepped out into the open to pick up a tiny sparrow and to return it to the tree from which it had fallen.5

-Mobile Bay closed, Atlanta lost — and, now, disaster to Indicates a West Point graduate and gives his Class.Early.
+Mobile Bay closed, Atlanta lost — and, now, disaster to Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Early.
 That commander had remained north of the Potomac only a few days on his second invasion of Maryland.
 Upon his return, Lee for a time had not anticipated that Early could do more than keep Sheridan out of the Shenandoah Valley.20 There had been some question in Early's mind as to how he could co-operate with Anderson east of the Blue Ridge, for though Anderson advanced no claim to the command, he was Early's senior.
 Sensing this, and needing Anderson to direct the First Corps, Lee ordered him back.
 Lee then suggested to Early that he reorganize his command,21 and that he consider alternatives — either to undertake an offensive with the aid of Kershaw's division, which had been sent to northern Virginia on August 6, or else, if he thought a defensive wiser, to return Kershaw secretly to the Richmond front.22 Before Early could make any decision, as between the two plans, Sheridan attacked him near Winchester on September 19 and, after a hard-fought action, used the powerful Union cavalry to force Early back two miles.
 In this, the last battle of Winchester, General Rodes was killed and Fitz Lee was badly wounded.23 As soon as Lee learned of this disaster he directed Kershaw to march p495 at once to Early's support.24 Ere Kershaw could reach the Valley from the eastern side of the Blue Ridge, Early sustained another defeat on the 22d at Fisher's Hill.25 Losing twelve guns and sustaining severe casualties, he was forced to retreat up the Valley.
 "My troops are very much shattered," Early wrote in deep gloom, "the men very much exhausted, and many of them without shoes."26 Lee encouraged Early all he could, sent him Rosser's brigade of cavalry and, lacking a better man for his place, declined to relieve him of command in answer to a clamor akin to that which had arisen against Johnston.27 The only criticism Lee made was a direct one, to Early himself, that he seemed to have operated more with divisions than with his full command.28 Even this mild censure did not take into account the immense odds against which Early fought.
 He was credited by Sheridan with 27,000,29 but certainly had less than 15,000.30 Lee did not believe that Sheridan had more than 12,000 infantry31 when, in reality, he had 32,646, exclusive of the Harpers Ferry force.32 Lee never made as great a mistake in computing the strength of an opposing force.

 But if Lee underestimated Sheridan's numbers, he did not and could not misread the warnings of coming calamity, as written at Mobile, in front of Atlanta, and in the Shenandoah Valley.
 He did not urge on the government the evacuation of Richmond, for when its defense was his chief mission, his sense of discipline precluded any discussion of the subject.
 He knew how indispensable the city's munition works were to the Confederacy.
 Yet it seems probable that he was beginning to consider the advisability of abandoning Richmond and Petersburg, of shortening his communications by retiring to the Staunton River, and of undertaking operations in an open country where he would have a wide field p496 of manoeuvre.33 It is possible, also, that Lee was influenced by the views of his father.
 "Light-Horse Harry" had contended that in defending Virginia against an enemy who controlled the sea, an army might best withdraw inland from the navigable streams.34